All Episodes

 If you're interested in something that's more specific, that only existed momentarily, then you might only get one book.

-If you gave, uh, if you conducted a library search or an internet search on something that was an abstract or general term like Y2K, you'd get half the library.
+If you conducted a library search or an internet search on something that was an abstract or general term like Y2K, you would get half the library.

 Because you're dealing with a very general term that is associated with other abstract ideas.